 Write to the applicants and ask if they are interested in selling to you.
 If you are lucky you might just get a letter back inviting you to discuss the matter further.

 Plots are relatively scarce in the UK, due partly to an abundance of protected areas compared to other European countries.
-Currently 90 per cent of land in England can't be built on, though organisations such as the National Custom & Self Build Association are working to secure the release of more sites for self builders.
+Currently 90 per cent of land in England can’t be built on, though the National Custom & Self Build Association’s efforts to secure the Right to Build is helping to ensure the release of more sites for self-builders.

 Planning policies restrict most schemes to development boundaries around existing settlements.
 The government is trying to relax this under its Localism Bill, but building new houses (as opposed to replacement or conversion) in greenfield areas is still difficult.

 New plots, then, tend to be within these development boundaries.
 But in high-demand areas the obvious sites have been picked clean by developers.
 The plots that remain are often brownfield sites – meaning it’s land that has been previously developed – and it’s here that the most opportunities will lie.